Mount Elgon National Park

 Climate Change

 Climate change is a major threat facing the park’s ecosystems.
-These include an impact on plant growth and availability of water resources, species distribution, and changes in phenology as a result of increased temperatures and changes in rainfall patterns.
-Monitoring and adaptive management will go a long way in mitigating the negative impacts of climate change on the biodiversity of Mount Elgon.
-Further, enhancing local capacity for adapting to climate change and promoting sustainable land-use practices will enable these challenges to be withstood.
+These include an impact on plant growth and availability of water resources, species distribution, and changes in phenology-as a result of increased-temperatures and changes in rainfall patterns.
+Monitoring and adaptive management wil-go a long way in mitigating the negative impacts of climate change on the biodiversity of Mount Elgon.
+Further, enhancing local capacity for adapting-to climate change and promoting sustainable land-use practices will enable these challenges to be withstood.

 Fund and Resource Flows